crodyy/qoi-port/README.md

 scripts/verify.sh --all
 ```

-Runs the built binary's `encode`/`decode` against every image in `oracle-source/qoi_test_images/`
+Runs the binary's `encode`/`decode` against every image in `oracle-source/qoi_test_images/` and
-and byte-diffs the output against pre-generated golden files in `oracle/outputs/`.
+byte-diffs the output against pre-generated golden files in `oracle/outputs/`.
 Exits 0 only if
 every image matches on both encode and decode.

 ```bash